 Let me start with a disclaimer: I am not a Labour member, supporter or voter.
 I have not voted Labour in a General Election since 1997 when Tony Blair came to power.
 Most elections, I have flitted between Lib-Dem and Green; this year I became a member of the Green Party of England and Wales but feel a Lib-Dem at heart.

 Anyway, this post is not about my political views – or anybody else’s for that matter.
 It’s about dirty tricks in election campaigns, specifically when a party that has just suffered an election defeat nearly tears itself apart in choosing a new leader.
-Typically, between the election defeat and the announcement of a new leader the petty recriminations begin, the mud starts flying and the opponents attempt to do all they can to discredit people who would ordinarily be their compatriots.
+Typically, between the election defeat and the announcement of a new leader the petty recriminations begin, the mud starts flying and the opponents attempt to do all they can to discredit people who would ordinarily be their compatriots and largely fuelled on by the media mouthpieces for the party.

 Since I became politically aware in my early 20s, I’ve noticed both major parties in this country go through this same process.
 With the Blair landslide in 1997, the fallout of Blair appointing Brown as leader in 2008/9 and now in light of Miliband’s failure not only to overturn a Tory-Lib coalition into a Labour government, but also how the party dissolved into petty recriminations about who was to blame.
 It happened to the Tories in 1997.
 John Major resigned, they appointed right wing Christian Iain Duncan Smith and promptly dumped him before he was able to fight an election as leader.
 They had a crisis of identity, appointed centrist William Hague who lost in 2001 to be replaced by Thatcherite Michael Howard who was always going to lose in 2005, then replaced by none other than David Cameron (our present PM) who entered into coalition in 2010.

 It happened with Labour – practically unelectable in the 1980s they seemed to get back onto an electable footing with John Smith who sadly died on the job before he was able to fight an election.
 His replacement was Tony Blair and the rest is history.
 Personally, I would say The Labour Party was unsure of itself after 2010 and went for a lazy option – not only choosing the wrong Miliband, but choosing from within the Blair-Brown mould that had won elections in 1997, 2001 and 2005, but of which most people had become tired.
-The electorate blamed Blair and Brown for banking deregulation that led to recklessness, the housing crisis, political correctness and many other things.
+Again, the media still supported this right wing element of the left wing party.
+The electorate (and the media) blamed Blair and Brown for banking deregulation that led to recklessness, the housing crisis, political correctness and many other things – not all entirely unjustified.
 Some even questioned why such two men would ever have joined Labour in the first place when their core philosophy is much closer to the Tories.

 But I digress.